Does the GIA Grade Lab-Grown Diamonds?

-Previously, GIA had a policy of only giving a full grading report to earth-mined diamonds.
-Though the nonprofit educational and research organization has taken small steps towards accepting lab-grown diamonds, a recent announcement in the Summer of 2020 changing this policy represents a huge step within the industry.
-This switch of policy not only adds further validation to the lab-grown industry but helps the consumer navigate the complex world of diamonds.
+Previously, the GIA had a policy of only giving a full grading report to mined diamonds.
+Though the non-profit educational and research organization has taken small steps towards accepting lab-grown diamonds, a recent announcement in the Summer of 2020 changing this policy represents a huge step within the industry.
+This policy switch not only further validates the lab-grown diamond industry but helps the consumer navigate the complex world of diamonds.

-Lab grown diamonds have been around since the late 1900’s, but their popularity in jewelry is relatively new.
-GIA has been grading laboratory grown diamonds since about 2007.
-Starting out, GIA offered laboratory grown diamonds reports for more identification purposes rather than full grading reports for the consumer.
-It is difficult for even a trained gemologist to tell the difference between an earth mined diamond and a lab grown diamond; so, they were being sent into GIA to test and confirm their origin.
+Lab-grown diamonds have been around since the late 1900s, but their popularity in jewelry is relatively new.
+The GIA has been grading lab-grown diamonds since about 2007.
+Initially, the GIA offered lab-grown diamonds reports for identification purposes rather than full grading reports for the consumer.
+It is difficult for even a trained gemologist to tell the difference between a mined and lab-grown diamond.
+So, these stones were being sent to the GIA to test and confirm their origin.

-But the reports GIA offered for lab grown diamonds were much different than their earth mined counterparts.
-For lab grown diamonds, GIA was only offering ranges for the color and clarity categories.
-This was in stark contrast to grading house IGI, who has been offering full grading reports on lab grown diamonds since 2005.
-For example, let’s say a diamond is graded out by IGI as a 1.00 carat round brilliant, G Color, SI1 Clarity.
-The official GIA grading report would grade that the diamond as a 1.00 carat round brilliant, Near Colorless, and in the SI Clarity range.
-Here is a table to show the comparison prior to GIA’s recent policy change:
+But the reports the GIA offered for lab-grown diamonds differed from those offered for their mined counterparts.
+For lab-grown diamonds, the GIA was only offering ranges for the color and clarity categories.
+This was in stark contrast to the grading house IGI, who have been offering full grading reports on lab-grown diamonds since 2005.
+For example, let’s say a diamond is graded out by the IGI as a 1.00 carat round brilliant, G Color, SI1 Clarity.
+The official GIA grading report would list that diamond as a 1.00 carat round brilliant, Near Colorless, and in the SI clarity range.
+Here is a table to show the comparison prior to the GIA’s recent policy change:

 |Color||Near Colorless||G Color|